Marcel Trillat

 Marcel Trillat (4 April 1940 – 18 September 2020) was a French journalist and documentary filmmaker.
-A communist, he directed many documentaries about the living conditions of workers, women and immigrants in France.
+He directed many documentaries about the living conditions of workers, women and immigrants in France.
 He also did documentaries about French government's response to the Algerian War and the Gulf War and religious cults and public hospitals.
 He co-directed a documentary with Maurice Failevic, about the history of communism in France.

 Early life

 Marcel Trillat was born on 4 April 1940 in Seyssinet-Pariset Isère, France.
 He grew up on a farm, and his parents were farmers.
 He joined the French Communist Party at the age of 16, until 1987.
 He attended a normal school to become a schoolteacher.